wg-osr/walkerga.github.io/BGX/NPC_Coast.md

 <span class="NPC"> **Pallonia, Contemplating Nun**<br><br>She's sitting on a rock, contemplating the waves.
 Thin, long teeth, blue eyes.
 Her nun habits are weathered and too big for her.
 She sees the future.<br><br>*"I know why you're here.
 It's the same reason everyone else comes to see me, and you shall get the same answer..."*</span>

 - **The Problem** -- There are much bigger, cosmic forces at play than local conflicts between bandits and merchants, and nobody is acting on them.
-The children of a god is roaming the area, bringing chaos in its wake and nervousness in the heaven!
+The children of a god is roaming the area, bringing chaos in its wake and nervousness in Heaven!

 - **Wants** -- Acknowledgement of the cosmic disturbance, or alternatively be left alone.

 - **Hates** -- Mundane questions, petty questions, selfish questions.

-- **Quirk** -- She thinks on a broader scale than you.
-She never stops contemplating the waves.
+- **Quirk** -- Thinks on a broader scale than you.
+Never stops contemplating the waves.

 - **Stats** -- As a *Diviner*.